Maintaining Your F-1 Status

 - Prepare for departure from the U.S.

-- Transfer to another school/degree program by requesting a F-1 Transfer Out.
+- Transfer to another school/degree program by requesting a transfer out via this form.

 - Change your visa status

 Please note that students may not exit and re-enter the U.S. in F-1 status during their 60-day grace period.